MapRock/assemblage-of-artificial-intelligence/docs/bi_innovations_and_lessons_learned.md

 This is a list of BI innovations, in roughly chronological order, that express **what each innovation contributed so later tools — including AI agents — do not have to reinvent that layer themselves, in real time**.

 The underlying theme is: **BI spent decades organizing chaos**.
-We learned a lot of lessons along the way, regarding data quality, performance, user-friendliness, security, integration, ...
+We learned a lot of lessons along the way (over decades from the 1980s to today), regarding data quality, performance, user-friendliness, security, integration, ...

 So an AI agent ideally should not have to rediscover joins, invent metrics, infer business definitions, guess grain, or reconstruct process context from scratch every time.